-The Foundation investments are reported at fair value in the combined statements of financial position.
+The Foundation investments are reported at fair value in the Consolidated Statements of Financial Position.
 The fair value of marketable equity and debt securities is determined using quoted market prices.
 Certain less-marketable investments are generally carried at values determined by the respective investment managers using valuation approaches that can generally be classified as either; an income or earnings approach, a cost or asset approach, or a market approach.
 Investments are exposed to various risks, such as interest rate, market, and credit.
-Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in the risks in the near term could materially affect amounts reported on the combined financial statements.
-Unrealized gains and losses are included in the combined statements of activities.
+Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in the risks in the near term could materially affect amounts reported on the consolidated financial statements.
+Unrealized gains and losses are included in the Consolidated Statements of Activities.